I regularly tell people on Twitter to use Sci-hub when they say they can’t access papers:

 1. Go to the Sci-hub website

-The URL may change to the website because the lobbyists of Big Publish (Elsevier, SAGE etc.) constantly tries to get government to censor the website as it cuts into their rent-seeking profits.
+The URL may change to the website because the lobbyists of Big Publish (Elsevier, SAGE etc.) constantly try to get government to censor the website as it cuts into their rent-seeking profits.
 You can find the latest URLs via this handy website called Where is Sci-Hub now? (alternatively, via Wikipedia).
 Currently, some working URLs are: